Study-Together-Org/study_api/README.md

 Returns leaderboard information on a time interval.

 Takes params for offset, limit, and time_interval.
+Time interval must be one of "pastDay", "pastWeek", "pastMonth", "allTime".

 Example call:
 ```